 In December 2005, we purchased our manufacturing operations from Laureate (our contract manufacturer at that time) and entered into a transitional services arrangement under which Laureate agreed to provide us with certain limited manufacturing-related support services through December 2006.
 In July 2006, we completed the transition and terminated the arrangement with Laureate.
 Owning the Totowa operation has provided us with direct operational control and, we believe, potentially improved economics for the production of clinical and potential commercial supply of our lead product, Surfaxin, and our SRT pipeline products.
 This facility is the only facility in which we produce our drug product.
-We view our acquisition of the Totowa operations as an initial step of our long-term manufacturing strategy for the continued development of our SRT portfolio, including life cycle management of Surfaxin for new indications, potential new formulations and formulation enhancements, and expansion of our aerosol SRT products, beginning with Aerosurf.

-In April 2006, ongoing analysis of Surfaxin process validation batches that had been manufactured for us in 2005 by our then contract manufacturer, Laureate, as a requirement for our NDA indicated that certain stability parameters no longer met acceptance criteria.
+In April 2006, ongoing analysis of our initial Surfaxin process validation batches that had been manufactured for us in 2005 by our then contract manufacturer, Laureate, as a requirement for our NDA indicated that certain stability parameters no longer met acceptance criteria.
 We immediately initiated a comprehensive investigation, which focused on analysis of manufacturing processes, analytical methods and method validation and active pharmaceutical ingredient suppliers, to determine the cause of the failure.
-As a result of this investigation, we developed a corrective action and preventative action plan to remediate the related manufacturing issues.
+As a result of this investigation, we developed a corrective action and preventative action (CAPA) plan to remediate the related manufacturing issues.

-In September 2006, we submitted a request for a meeting with the FDA together with an information package that covered certain of the key CMC matters contained in the Approvable Letter and provided information concerning the status and interim findings of our comprehensive investigation into the Surfaxin process validation stability failure and our efforts to remediate the related manufacturing issues.
-Following a meeting with the FDA on December 21, 2006, and consistent with the guidance from the FDA, we completed the manufacture of new Surfaxin process validation batches, which are undergoing release and ongoing stability testing.
+In anticipation of our December 2006 meeting with the FDA, we submitted an information package that covered certain of the key CMC matters identified in the Approvable Letter and provided information concerning the status and interim findings of our comprehensive investigation and our efforts to remediate the related manufacturing issues.
+Following our meeting with the FDA, and consistent with the guidance obtained at the meeting, in February 2007, we completed the manufacture of three new Surfaxin process validation batches.
+These process validation batches have been, and will continue to be, subjected to ongoing comprehensive stability testing under an established protocol that complies with ICH guidelines and, to date, have demonstrated acceptable stability through six months.
+For a discussion of the status of the new Surfaxin process validation batches and our recent response to the Approvable Letter, please see "MD&A - Research and Development, Surfaxin for the Prevention of RDS in Premature Infants."